chi-rb/chi-cloud/README.md

 Print documentation using:
 ```
-cloud [app|vm] help
+cloud help
 ```

 ## Knonwn issues

 ### macOS Catalina

-New security measures has been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access`.
+New security measures has been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access.

 ## Credits